 H2, H2, H3, H3, H3 at Higher Level including H2 in English Literature or English Lit/Lang at Higher Level

 |Access to Higher Education Diploma

-Pass with at least 30 level 3 credits at Distinction and 15 level 3 credits at Merit and Distinction in all Level 3 English studies units.
+Pass with at least 24 level 3 credits at Distinction and the remaining level 3 credits at Merit.
+All level 3 English studies units must be passed with Distinction.
 The Access to Higher Education Diploma is only acceptable if applicants have had a considerable break from education

 Other UK qualifications

 Please select your UK qualification from the drop-down list below

 International and EU entry requirements